Buldožer: Bele as frontman and change of sound (1979–1984)

 In December 1983, Buldožer released the album Nevino srce (Innocent Heart), with the subtitle Nova zbirka ljubavnih i rodoljubnih pjesama (Another Collection of Love and Patriotic Songs).
 Although Yugoslav music press wrote about lack of fresh ideas in the band's work, the album nevertheless brought several well-received songs, like "Slovenija", "Mrtvaci" ("Dead Men") and "Smrt Morisona Džima" ("Death of Jim Morrison"), the latter with lyrics in the manner of Serbian epic poetry.
 The song "Garçon De Yougoslavie" (French for "Yugoslav Boy"), based on Joe Dassin's "Les Champs-Élysées", featured actress Mira Furlan on vocals.

 Long hiatus (1984–1991)

 After the release of Nevino srce, the band went on hiatus.
-Initially, they planned two make a one- or two-year break, but it was eventually prolonged to a decade-long hiatus.
+Initially, they planned to make a one- or two-year break, but it was eventually prolonged to a decade-long hiatus.
 Bele moved to Belgrade, where he worked as Helidon representative, Veble dedicated himself to medicine, eventually becoming head of Ljubljana hospital nuclear medicine department, Činč started his own recording studio, Zmazek became a member of Don Mentony Band, and Vran started performing in clubs on the Yugoslav coast and in Italy.
 In May 1989, Helidon released Buldožer compilation album Nova vremena (New Times).